hydrargyrum/img-lurker/README.md

 a pause (minutes? hours? days?) then restart img-lurker: the history file will help it resume where it was interrupted.

-This makes the assumption that each image has a URL that is unique (the image URL always have the same URL, e.g. no varying tokens, etc.) and conversely (the URLs will not point to another image at some point, e.g. the images are NOT numbered in ascending order (else "1.jpg" would point to different images over time)).
+This makes the assumption that:

+- each image will always have the same URL, e.g. no varying tokens/timestamps in the URL, etc.
+- conversely, an URL will always point to the same image, it will not point to another image at some point, e.g. the images are NOT numbered in ascending order (else `1.jpg` would point to different images over time).

+### Tell apart thumbnails from "big images" to download only the latter

     --min-thumb-size WIDTHxHEIGHT
     --min-image-size WIDTHxHEIGHT